KimikaTeorikoa/python-notes-tccm/contents/flowcontrol.md

 :::{note}
 There is another operator, `is`, that is similar to `==` but checks if two variables are the same **object** (point to the same address in memory).
-In general, for two different variables with the same value ,this operator evaluates to `False`.
+In general, for two different variables with the same value, this operator evaluates to `False`.
 For instance, if we compare two different float variables with the same value.

 ```python